shubhamnevgi/To-Do-Web-App/README.md

 - Quick task adding
 - Intuitive organization: Easily filter between completed and pending tasks with just a click of a button
 - Utilizes local storage of the browser for seamless task persistence
+- Includes a service worker for offline access

 ## Getting Started
 To use our to-do web app, simply visit [app.example.com](https://app.example.com) in your web browser.